MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-to-sm-1801.md

 monikerRange: 'sc-sm-1801'
 ---

-# Upgrade System Center 1801 - Service Manager
+# Upgrade to System Center 1801 - Service Manager

 This article provides information about how to upgrade System Center 2012 R2 and 2016 Service Manager to release 1801.

 > [!WARNING]
 > The order in which you perform component upgrades is important.
 Failure to follow the correct upgrade sequence might result in component failure for which no recovery options exist.
 The affected System Center components are: